Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Results

-In this study, we provided three models (GPT-4o-mini, Gemini 2.5 Flash Lite, and Claude 3 Haiku) with demographic and socioeconomic profiles of 59,508 respondents from 62 countries in the ICCP dataset.
-Each model was instructed to predict climate belief (0-100), policy support (0-100), and pro-environmental action (0-8, converted to 0-100).
-The same pipeline was applied to two additional cross-national experiments: Spampatti et al. \cite{RN30}, which covered 12 countries and 6 psychological inoculation interventions on climate disinformation, and Većkalov et al. \cite{RN31}, which contained 27 countries and 2 interventions on scientific-consensus communication.
+Using the ICPC sample, each LLM predicted climate belief (0-100), policy support (0-100), and pro-environmental action (0-8, converted to 0-100).
+We operationalized statistical realism primarily as individual-level mean absolute error (MAE) between simulated and observed construct scores.
+Other metrics, including mean error, country-level Spearman rank correlation, and k-nearest-neighbor overlap provide complementary assessments of aggregate response properties (Supplementary Fig.~\ref{fig:s1}).
+Treatment-effect accuracy is quantified by the absolute difference between the predicted ATE and the observed ATE.
+The same pipeline was applied to two additional cross-national experiments: Spampatti et al. \cite{RN30}, with 6 psychological inoculation interventions on climate disinformation across 12 countries, and Većkalov et al. \cite{RN31}, with 2 interventions on scientific-consensus communication in 27 countries.

-At baseline, all three models recovered broad cross-national descriptive patterns, but performance varied strongly by outcome domain (Fig.~\ref{fig:fig2}a-d).
-Country-level mean error was modest for belief (0.24-6.65 percentage points, p.p.) and policy (-0.55 to 8.63 p.p.), but much larger for action, where GPT and Gemini overpredicted action by about 13.6 and 7.9 p.p., while Claude underpredicted it by 12.8 p.p.
-(Fig.~\ref{fig:fig2}a).
-Individual-level mean absolute error (MAE) showed similar patterns, remaining ~16-18 points for belief and policy but rising to ~40-43 points for action (Fig.~\ref{fig:fig2}b).
-Country-level structural alignment was also modest, with baseline Spearman correlations of 0.29-0.39 and KNN overlap of the most similar five countries of 0.17-0.23 (Fig.~\ref{fig:fig2}c).
-We also conducted baseline comparisons using multiple linear regression and LASSO (Supplementary Table~\ref{tab:s1}), suggesting that LLMs could approach the individual-level descriptive performance of conventional statistical baselines despite operating without training examples.